Our Trustees

 Angelica was appointed to the Services and Safeguarding Committee in February 2024.
 Angelica is a senior civil servant, who leads policy, strategy and programmes across the public and charity sectors on social, science and innovation policy.
 Currently Angelica is the Deputy Director for Care, Reform and Grants at the Department for Levelling Up, Housing and Communities, responsible for adult social care and children’s services.
 Previously, she worked on the Covid-19 response within the Cabinet Office to protect vulnerable citizens and established a programme for multiply disadvantaged adults.
 Passionate about creating positive societal change, diversity and inclusion.
 Angelica was a Trustee for Healthwatch Islington.

-Anna was appointed to the Resources Committee in February 2024.
+Anna was appointed to the Resources Committee in February 2024 and the People, Nomination and Remuneration Committee in March 2024.
 Anna brings over 25 years’ experience leading strategy, sustainability and corporate affairs for multi-national listed companies, most recently at BT Group and as Chief Sustainability Officer for Dentsu.
 She has in-depth experience of corporate governance, with a focus on Environmental, Social Governance, and served on both the Risk and Sustainability Board Committees at Dentsu.

 Anna is a passionate advocate for gender equality, education and health.
 She has a track record of developing multi-stakeholder partnerships and campaigns that change lives for women and children all over the world.
 She has been recognised for her contribution to sustainable development winning the ‘Changing Lives’ award at the Broadband World Forum and the World Economic Forum’s ‘New Vision for Development’ award for her work on BT’s Connecting Africa programme, as well as Grand Prix’s at the World Media Awards and The Drum Awards for the ground-breaking “Draw The Line against Malaria” global advocacy campaign.
 In 2023 she was named Edie’s Sustainable Business Leader of the Year.